root-project/root/roofit/doc/developers/roofit_ad.md

 }
 ```

-Here we can see that the `translate()` function constructs a function call
+Here we can see that the `RooGaussian::translate()` function constructs a
-using the `buildCall()` method.
-It specifies the fully qualified name of the
+function call using the `buildCall()` method.
+It specifies the fully qualified
-`gaussianEvalaute` function (which is now part of the `EvaluateFuncs` file),
+name of the `gaussianEvaluate` function (which is now part of the
-and includes the x, mean, and sigma variables as arguments to this function
+`EvaluateFuncs` file), and includes the x, mean, and sigma variables as
-call.
+arguments to this function call.

 Helper Function: